-Improving the efficiency of your heating system is one of the most important steps you can take to reduce your fuel bills and your carbon dioxide emissions.
+Having an efficient heating system running on a low carbon fuel is one of the most important steps you can take to reduce your fuel bills and your carbon dioxide emissions.

 If we are to reach the net zero carbon emissions target set by the UK Government, we will need to reduce the carbon emissions from heating our homes by 95% over the next 30 years.

 To put this into perspective, the average household generated 2,745kg of carbon dioxide (CO2) from heating in 2017.
-That’s the same volume of CO2 as filling 18,000 baths.
+By 2050, we need to reduce this to just 138kg per household.

 There are likely to be significant changes ahead to how we heat our homes to meet these targets.
-But in the meantime, there is a lot you can do right now to make your heating system more energy efficient.
+In the meantime, there is a lot you can do right now to make your heating system more energy efficient. saving yourself money on your fuel bills, as well as reducing your carbon emissions.

 Take control of your heating at home